 As noted, we finance the purchase of our investments with repurchase agreements.
-Our repurchase agreement balance can reasonably be expected to increase as the size of our portfolio increases through equity capital raises and decrease as the size of our portfolio decreases through asset sales, principal paydowns, and the gradual increase of our investment allocation to credit investments.
-Since March 31, 2014, our investment portfolio has decreased \$1.2 billion, from \$3.8 billion to \$2.6 billion.
-Accordingly, our average quarterly repurchase agreement balance has declined \$1.4 billion, from \$3.2 billion to \$1.8 billion.
-This is due mainly to our credit portfolio increasing from 38.3% of our investment portfolio as of March 31, 2014 to 53.0% as of March 31, 2017.
+Our repurchase agreement balance can reasonably be expected to increase as the size of our portfolio increases through equity capital raises and as we increase our investment allocation to Agency RMBS and decrease as the size of our portfolio decreases through asset sales, principal paydowns, and as we increase our investment allocation to credit investments.
 Credit investments, due to their elevated risk profile, have lower allowable leverage ratios than Agency RMBS, which restricts our financing counterparties from providing as much repurchase agreement financing to us and lowers our total repurchase agreement balance.